surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 By default, this modulation source is bipolar.
 However, you can switch to a unipolar version of it by right-clicking on it and selecting **Switch to Alternate Unipolar**.
-The two can also be used at the same time, so they can be considered as two independent modulation sources.
+The two can also be used at the same time, so they can be considered two independent modulation sources.

 <br/>
 <br/>